SohailaKandil/Developing-an-Arabic-Sign-Language-model.-/README.md

 resents the pixel values of an image, with a size of 28 by 28 pixels (784 total pixels).
 ### 1.2.
 Project description
+Building the Artificial Neural
+Network (ANN) is done through these phases, as follows:
 1. Divide the available data into a training set and a testing set.
 2. Rescale the pixel values of the dataset by dividing each